ES Cell Microinjection

 - thaw and expand investigator’s targeted ES cell clone for injection

-- superovulation of egg donors and mating with stud males
+- superovulation of embryo donors and mating with stud males

 - creation of pseudopregnant foster mothers by mating outbred ICR females with vasectomized males and checking for vaginal plugs the morning of injection

-- injection of as many expanded blastocysts as possible with ~10-12 ES cells each
+- injection of expanded blastocysts as possible with ~10-12 ES cells each

-- surgically transfer injected blastocysts to the uterine horns of 2.5 dpc foster mothers, or to the oviducts of 0.5 dpc foster mothers
+- surgical transfer of injected blastocysts into the uterine horns of E2.5 dpc pseuodpregnant mothers

-- monitoring of foster mothers before and after birth of pups
+- monitoring of implanted/pregnant females before and after birth of pups

 - identification of chimeric pups by coat color and determination of sex

-- assist with the transfer of chimeras to the investigator’s mouse colony
+- arrange transfer of chimeras to the investigator’s mouse colony

-- germline testing of chimeras is available for an additional fee
+- germline testing of chimeras to assess germline transmission is available for an additional fee